On collecting vintage computer games

-The retro scene is alive and well today, and every year that passes makes the past bigger.
-The future looks bright for the vintage games scene.
+The retro movement is alive and well, and every year that passes makes the past bigger.
+Therefore the future looks bright for the vintage games scene.
 Happy collecting!

 1. The term "home computer" (or "microcomputer") was eventually abandoned and replaced by "computer", "personal computer", or "PC" with the rise of the 80x86 platform, or alternatively by the type or brand of the machine in question.